 STEP3: Sorting or Grading

 Since all the seeds may be in different sizes, this will make it hard to fry or create roasted makhana later.
 For this reason, they pass through a series of sieving devices.
 This process is repeated many times to achieve the best results.

-If you notice the seeds at this stage, they will have a black or coffee-colour exterior.
-This seed will look nothing like the makhana that you eat.
-They undergo a pre-roasting process to bring out the distinct white colour and keep them fresh.
-The makhana is then closed in air-tight containers and kept in a controlled temperature.
+If you notice the seeds at this stage, they will have a black or coffee-color exterior.
+This seed will look nothing like the makhana online.
+They undergo shallow frying to bring out the distinct white color and keep them fresh.
+The makhana is then closed in air-tight containers and kept at a controlled temperature.

-From here, the makhana is ready to hit the processing and packing plants reaching You.
+From here, the makhana is ready to hit the processing and packing plants.

-These ready-to-use seeds either reach flavouring plants to create products like Nutty Fox, Gourmet Roasted & Flavoured Makhana; or sold raw for cooking.
+These ready-to-use seeds either reach flavoring plants to create products like Nutty Fox, Gourmet Roasted & Flavoured Makhana; or sold raw for cooking.